 The three common financial statements are balance sheets, income statements, and cash flow statements.

-- Balance sheets show a company’s assets and liabilities, including shareholder equity, debt, and accounts payable.
+- Balance sheets show a company’s assets and liabilities, including shareholder equity, debt, and accounts payable (money the company owes to vendors, clients, or customers).

 - The income statement displays the company’s net income over a period of time and shows revenue and expenses.